MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/python_examples.rst

                                                 | Reference/remote station identification
 =============================================== ====================================================================

-The simplest possible plugin: it looks up the reference and remote station mk4 IDs via the parameter store and prints them.
-Use this as a starting point when writing a new plugin.
+The simplest possible plugin.
+It only demonstrates how to access the parameters store by looking up the reference and remote station
+Mark4 IDs and prints them.
+You can use this as a basic starting point when writing a new plugin.

 **Implementation Details:**